majkinetor/flea/README.md

     - `hour:min` is starting time of the function.
 Flea will wait for this time after which it will start the execution of the function. `*` means any hour or minute.
 If `min` is not specified it defaults to `*`.
     - `freq` is the frequency that applies only for this function.
 A negative frequency means to stop executing the function if it is still running when the next trigger time comes (outputs "_restarting: < name >_" in debug mode).
 A positive frequency means that flea will wait for the previous execution to finish (outputs "_still running: < name >_" in debug mode), that is, the function will be skipped until the next trigger time.
 The `h|m` after frequency denotes _hour_ and _minute_.
 Without any specifier the number represents seconds.<br/>
   - `function`<br/>
   Name of the function to run.
 Function must be defined in either `inc\common_metrics.ps1` or custom include which you can specify using `init_script` option.
 If prefixed with `.` char, the function will be redeclared within its background job.
-If the function needs to include other scripts those must be specified either by using hard-coded path or by starting with `$PSScriptRoot` variable which will be replaced with the `root` configuration parameter.
+If the function needs to include other scripts those must be specified either by using hard-coded path or by starting with `$PSScriptRoot` variable which will be replaced with the `root` configuration parameter.<br/>
   Function must return either numeric value or HashTable.
-If [HashTable] each of its keys will be send to the defined backends.
+If it returns HashTable each of its items will be sent to the defined backends - key will be used as a `$Name` and its value as `$Value` argument of the `Send($Name, $Value)` function implemented by the particular backend.
   - `function arguments`<br/>
   List of function arguments, max 5.<br/>
   <br/>**Trigger examples**:<br/>